Mega-Barrel/RPG_Game_python/README.md

-# RPG_Game_python
+# Udemy: The Complete Python 3 Course: Beginner to Advanced!

-A Python RPG game form the course "The Complete Python: Begineer to Advance"
+## Project-2 RPG Battle Script

 To Run at your own machine, simply clone the repository and run python`python main.py`